 - 1 teaspoon baking soda

 - 1 teaspoon salt

-- 1 cup dried cherries, roughly chopped
+- 1 cup dried cherries, roughly chopped, plus more for topping

 - Flake sea salt

 - In the bowl of an electric mixer, cream together butter and brown sugar.
 Add the eggs one at a time, beating well after each addition.
 Mix in vanilla.